Jeamelee/Machine-Learning--Health-Analysis/README.md

 Health Analysis: Prostate Cancer Detection Using Machine Learning

-"Overview"
+# Overview
 This project implements a machine learning system to aid in the early prediction and diagnostic assistance of prostate cancer.
 Developed as a solution to address the high incidence rates, particularly in regions like the Caribbean and Jamaica, the system uses clinical and physical features to assess a patient's susceptibility.

 The primary goal is to provide a standardized, high-quality diagnostic aid by leveraging predictive analytics to minimize false positives and negatives in clinical decision-making.

-🚀 Key Features and Functionality
+# 🚀 Key Features and Functionality
 Dual Classification Models: Utilizes two machine learning algorithms for robust prediction:

 Logistic Regression: Trained for general classification and evaluated for performance using an R2 score and Confusion Matrix.